sapare-hitesh/git-commands/readme.md

-this is enlish branch update
+this is main branch update